 Ron has over 20 years of global grain marketing experience, plus a further 20 years in consulting, market research, and commercialisation activities in grains and agribusiness.
-He is a Director and Chairman of Pulse Australia, and was a former Director and Chairman of AGT Breeding and Australian Crop Forecasters.
+He is a former Director and Chairman of Pulse Australia, and a former Director and Chairman of AGT Breeding and Australian Crop Forecasters.
 Ron is currently Managing Director of Storey Marketing Services and retains a grain growing interest in his family farm.

 Matthew Macfarlane (BCom GAICD CA) is the CEO of iCetana and a co-founder of Yuuwa Capital, a Perth based $40m early stage venture capital fund.

 Matt has been both an investor and an entrepreneur in early stage tech startups, actively participating in the startup eco-system in Perth for over 15 years.
 Matt works hands-on with startup companies to assist in building teams, accelerating growth, achieving milestones and securing additional financing.